Music: Between the Buried and Me

 - Cover Album: The Anatomy Of.

-- Epic Rocking: Very frequent from Colors onward, with the top three prizes taken by album finales "Swim To The Moon" (nearly 18 minutes), "Silent Flight Parliament" (about 15 minutes), and "White Walls" (about 14).
+- Epic Rocking: Very frequent from Colors onward, with the top three prizes taken by album finales "Swim to the Moon" (nearly 18 minutes), "Silent Flight Parliament" (about 15 minutes), and "White Walls" (about 14).
 Gets even more mind-boggling if you consider that most of the songs on their recent albums segue continuously into one another and the track divisions often seem almost arbitrary.
 They have actually performed Colors in its entirety and released it as a live album.
 The entire thing is close to sixty-six minutes of continuous performance.

 - Loudness War: Unfortunately most of their releases are brickwalled pretty badly.

 - Metalcore: Most prominently on their first three albums, but still an influence on later material.
+Could also be considered Mathcore due to the band's frequent use of Uncommon Time.

 - Mohs Scale of Rock and Metal Hardness: Due to their amorphous sound, they've covered everything from 1 to 10, with their early material generally sticking around the 9/10 region and later songs veering between hardnesses.